Depression Glass Patterns: A Picture Identification Guide

 Sunflower by Jeanette Glass

-Another lovely floral design from Jeanette Glass, this Depression glass pattern features all over sunflowers with a large center medallion.
+Another lovely floral design from Jeanette Glass, this Depression glass pattern features all-over sunflowers with a large center medallion.
 It came in pink, green, blue, and several other rare and experimental colors.
+We love how cheerful and fun this pattern is for setting a springtime table.
 It was produced between 1930 and 1935.

 Royal Lace by Hazel Atlas